 Don’t let yourself think that it’s alright for you to have just one cigarette.
-Remind yourself that smoking a single cigarette can take you back on the path that you’re desperately trying to abandon.
+Instead, remind yourself that smoking a single cigarette can take you back on the path you’re trying to abandon.
 Remember, you’re just one puff away from a pack a day.

 Similarly, connect the positive things in life – good health, quality time spent with your loved ones, money saved – when you stay smoke-free.
-Make it a habit to keep track of the health benefits accruing from every day that you spend without smoking.
+Finally, make it a habit to keep track of the health benefits accruing from every day that you spend without smoking.

 From time to time, remind yourself about how nice you feel that you’re no longer smoking.
-Go ahead and say it out loud that you’re happy you gave up smoking.
-Slowly but surely, you’ll begin to experience the joy of not smoking.
+Go ahead and say that you’re happy you gave up smoking.
+Slowly but surely, you’ll experience the joy of not smoking.
 In no time, you’ll forget that you were once a smoker.
 It’s easy when you have a plan on how to stop smoking.

 Try to stay cheerful.
 Laugh as much as possible.
 Watch some funny shows or movies.

 Shake away the perception that there’s something romantic about smoking.
 It may look suave on the silver screen.
-But in real life, there are unpleasant turnoffs such as odor and potential health problems, there is nothing glamourous about smoking, period.
+But in real life, there are unpleasant turnoffs such as odour and potential health problems; there is nothing glamourous about smoking.

-It is quite evident that giving up smoking and staying off cigarettes is a tough job.
+It is evident that quitting smoking and staying off cigarettes is a tough job.
 You require determination and physical capability to endure the process.
-All of us may not be up to the challenge.
+Unfortunately, all of us may not be up to the challenge.
 Fortunately, we can look towards alternatives such as laser treatment for smoking.